LKEY-SQZ squeeze back keyer

 - Space-saving: 100mm x 266mm module allows six LKEY-SQZ in 2U (three in 1U and one in desk top box)

-- Flexible control: board edge, GPI, frame integrated control panel, VisionPanel remote control panel, SNMP or the web browser-based VisionWeb Control
+- Flexible control: GPI, frame integrated control panel, VisionPanel remote control panel, SBB-4 smart button box, SNMP, ASCII and JSON protocols or the web browser-based VisionWeb Control

 - Five year warranty (with product registration)